darakian/twitterplot/README.md

 # Twitter plotter
 This is a basic pure rust implementation of a twitter parser which plots its results.
+No dependencies other than a working rust development environment are required.

 ## Usage
 A set of twitter keys will be necessary in order to use this code.
 They are all provided via command line arguments. `cargo run` will also interfere with the key word arguments so you will need to run the binary directly after compilation.
 Usage can be seen by calling `--help` ex.